Visit

 Discover Aims Read

-A Journey of Learning, Diversity, and Inclusion
+A Journey of Learning, Belonging, Equity, Diversity, and Inclusion

 At Aims Community College, we're not just about textbooks and lectures.
 We're about fostering a community that learns together, grows together, and understands together.
 That's the essence of Aims Read, our annual communal read that unites students, faculty, staff, and the surrounding community in a journey of shared discovery.